-- Sow seeds in trays of cabbages, cauliflower, broccoli, kale, pak choi, leeks, parsley, silverbeet and Florence fennel.
+- Sow seeds in trays, such as cabbages, cauliflower, broccoli, kale, pak choi, leeks, parsley, silverbeet and Florence fennel.

 - Sow directly into the garden broad beans, carrots, beetroot and silverbeet.

 - Plant seedlings of leafy vegetables for a continual harvest right through to end of autumn.
-Lettuce and rocket however may need to be sown in a cooler area, hot temperatures often reduce germination and can make them bolt (set seed prematurely).
+Lettuce and rocket, however, may need to be sown in a cooler area, as hot temperatures often reduce germination and can make them bolt (set seed prematurely).

 - Carefully remove laterals (side shoots) from tomatoes so that energy is concentrated into fruiting.